ON THIS PAGE: You will learn about the different types of treatments doctors use for people with colorectal cancer. Use the menu to see other pages.

 Epidermal growth factor receptor (EGFR) inhibitors.
 Researchers have found that drugs that block EGFR may be effective for stopping or slowing the growth of colorectal cancer.

-Recent studies show that cetuximab and panitumumab do not work as well for tumors that have specific mutations, or changes, to a gene called RAS.
-ASCO recommends that all patients with metastatic colorectal cancer who may receive an EFGR inhibitor have their tumors tested for RAS gene mutations.
-If a tumor has a mutated form of the RAS gene, ASCO recommends that patients do not receive EFGR inhibitors.
-Furthermore, the FDA now recommends that both cetuximab and panitumumab only be given to people with a tumor with non-mutated, sometimes called wild-type, RAS genes.
+Recent studies show that cetuximab and panitumumab do not work as well for tumors that have specific changes, called mutations or alterations, to a gene called RAS.
+ASCO recommends that all people with metastatic colorectal cancer who may receive an EGFR inhibitor have their tumors tested for RAS and RAF gene mutations.
+If a tumor has a mutated form of the RAS gene or a specific BRAF mutation called V600E, ASCO recommends that they do not receive EGFR inhibitors.

 Tumor-agnostic treatment.
-Larotrectinib (Vitrakvi) is a type of targeted therapy that is not specific to a certain type of cancer but focuses on a specific genetic change called an NTRK fusion.
-This type of genetic change is found in a range of cancers, including colorectal cancer.
-It is approved as a treatment for colorectal cancer that is metastatic or cannot be removed with surgery and has worsened with other treatments.
+Larotrectinib (Vitrakvi) and entrectinib (Rozlytrek) are types of targeted therapy that are not specific to a certain type of cancer but focus on a specific genetic change called an NTRK fusion.
+This type of genetic change is rare but is found in a range of cancers, including colorectal cancer.
+These medications are approved as treatment for colorectal cancer that is metastatic or cannot be removed with surgery and has worsened with other treatments.

-The tumor may also be tested for other molecular markers, including BRAF, HER2 overexpression, and others.
-These markers do not have FDA-approved targeted therapies yet, but there may be opportunities in clinical trials that are studying these molecular changes.
+The tumor may also be tested for other molecular markers, including HER2 overexpression and others.
+These markers do not have FDA-approved targeted therapies yet, but there may be opportunities to receive treatment in clinical trials that are studying these molecular changes.

 Side effects of targeted therapies